GianMarco98/Asteroid-Classification/README.md

 # Asteroid-Classification

 This project will use Support vector Machines and Convolutional Neural Networks to classify asteroids using only their reflectance spectra.
-Spectra dataset: Small Main-Belt Asteroid Spectroscopic Survey (http://smass.mit.edu/smass.html, Reference [2]).
+Spectra dataset: Small Main-Belt Asteroid Spectroscopic Survey (http://smass.mit.edu/smass.html, at "Reference [2]").

 ## Asteroid spectra